Ice storm warning

 the United States which indicates that freezing rain produces a significant and possibly damaging accumulation of ice on surfaces.
 The criteria for this warning vary from state to state, but typically an ice storm warning will be issued any time more than 1/4 in of ice at peak is expected to accumulate in an area, else a freezing rain or drizzle advisory is issued; in some areas, the criterion is 1/2 in instead.

-Prior to October 2017, a freezing rain advisory or freezing drizzle advisory was issued when a small amount of icing was possible.

-In Canada, a freezing rain warning has the same meaning.